Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In.rst

 |test_connect|.
 Additionally connect a voltage source to the Bricklet.
-For testing purposes we have connected a battery
+For testing purposes the positive pole of a battery can be connected to the VIN terminal and the negative pole to the GND terminal.
-(see picture below).

 .. image:: /Images/Bricklets/bricklet_analog_in_master_600.jpg
    :scale: 100 %